-Don’t miss: The Forts Walk, a 4km return trail that combines war history and sweeping views with fantastic koala-spotting opportunities.
+Don’t miss: The 4km-return Forts Walk, which combines war history and sweeping views with koala-spotting ops.

-How to get there: Regular ferry services depart from Townsville (passenger ferry 20min, vehicle ferry 40min).
+How to get there: Regular daily ferry services depart from Townsville (passenger ferry 25min, vehicle ferry 40min).

 How much treasure can be stuffed into one island?
 Plenty it would seem.
-Sparkling beaches excite swimmers and surfers, walking tracks lead to funky rock formations, and family-friendly attractions include mazes, a chocolate factory, and trout farm.
+Sparkling beaches excite swimmers and surfers, walking tracks lead to funky rock formations, and family-friendly attractions include mazes and a chocolate factory.
 Thrilling wildlife encounters abound: spy penguins, seals, or koalas, or visit a heritage farm.
-Add to the mix boutique wineries and a brewery, museums and galleries, and a world-class motorsport track and you have an island with extensive appeal.
+Add to the mix boutique wineries and breweries, museums and galleries, and a world-class motorsport track and you have an island with extensive appeal.

 Don’t miss: A cruise to Seal Rocks where you can see fur seals up close and admire glorious coastal views.

-How to get there: Phillip Island is a two-hour drive from Melbourne and is linked to the mainland by a bridge.
+How to get there: Phillip Island is 140km south of Melbourne and is linked to the mainland by a bridge.

-A profusion of beaches that invite all sorts of water recreation, a series of free guided walking tours, and a cluster of engrossing historical attractions are among the many highlights of this Perth playground.
-Spot wildlife that’s led by the seriously cute quokkas, take a train ride, climb a lighthouse, cycle, or just relax while absorbing the breathtaking coastline.
+A profusion of beaches that invites all sorts of water recreation, a series of free guided walking tours, and a cluster of engrossing historical attractions are among the many highlights of this Perth playground.
+Spot wildlife that’s led by seriously cute quokkas, take a train ride, cycle, or just relax while absorbing the breathtaking coastline.
 This is bliss.